danieloskarsson/jsond/notes.md

 - How to reference ISO 80000-2 ? in informational?
 - Should references include ABNF
 - Ask for feedback on a grammatical English level as English is not my mother tongue.
+- mime-type application/jsond

+§there might but shouldn't be a problem in sending numbers with .0 (libraries might remove them! (they shouldn't)) python doesn't!

 # Implementation: